OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 - [WayBackUrls](https://github.com/tomnomnom/waybackurls).
 Fetch all the URLs that the Wayback Machine knows about for a domain.
 - [waymore](https://github.com/xnl-h4ck3r/waymore).
 Find way more from the Wayback Machine, Common Crawl, Alien Vault OTX, URLScan & VirusTotal.
 - [gau](https://github.com/lc/gau).
 Fetch known URLs from AlienVault's Open Threat Exchange, the Wayback Machine, and Common Crawl.
-- [xnLinkFinder](https://github.com/xnl-h4ck3r/xnLinkFinder).
-A python tool used to discover endpoints, potential parameters, and a target specific wordlist for a given target
-- [Gap](https://github.com/xnl-h4ck3r/GAP-Burp-Extension).
-Burp Extension to find potential endpoints, parameters, and generate a custom target wordlist

 ### The Client-Side Application